stefandressler/react-intl-rns/README.md

 ## Usage

 ```
-import RNSMessage, { rnsShorts } from 'react-intl-rns'
+import { RNSMessage, rnsShorts } from 'react-intl-rns'
 const { rnsM, rnsMS } = rnsShorts('very.long.name.space')
 ```

+It exists two different find-versions when reducing the namespace: from left and from right where _from left_ is the default.
+If you want to find the key by reducing the namespace from right you have to use ```const { rnsM, rnsMS } = rnsShorts('very.long.name.space', 'REDUCE_FROM_RIGHT')```

 ```
 <RNSMessage